 Weeds do not pause while you debate timing

 Dandelions and winter annuals will continue their schedule no matter how thoughtful you are about soil temps.
 Organic programs address weeds with timing and method that match our climate, summarized under natural weed control.
-The point of linking weeds here is simple: do not treat feeding and weed strategy as unrelated apps on your phone.
-When you send a contact note, mention both so we see the whole front yard story.
+The point of linking weeds here is simple: do not treat feeding and weed strategy as unrelated tasks.
+When you send a note through contact, mention both so we see the whole front yard story, including edges along walks where seed heads form first.

 Where seeding fits the same month